dmillard/dmillard.github.io/src/index.md

-In 2022, I am a visiting technologist at the Jet Propulsion Lab in [group 347G](https://www-robotics.jpl.nasa.gov/who-we-are/groups/347G/), working on autonomous science for sampling the surface of moons of the outer planets.
+In 2022, I am a visiting technologist at the Jet Propulsion Lab in [group 347G](https://www-robotics.jpl.nasa.gov/who-we-are/groups/347G/), working on autonomous science for robotic probes sampling the surfaces of moons of the outer planets.

 In 2020, I was a visiting technologist at NASA Ames Research Center, working with the Astrobee team in the [Intelligent Robotics Group](https://ti.arc.nasa.gov/tech/asr/groups/intelligent-robotics/).

-In 2020, I was a research intern at [Google Brain](https://research.google/teams/brain/), working on high inductive bias methods of robot learning.
+In 2020, I was a research intern at [Google Brain](https://research.google/teams/brain/), working on differentiable physics and learning for robots with high inductive bias.

 In 2019, I worked with [Iron Ox](https://ironox.com) on kinodynamically limited arm planning problems using trajectory optimization methods.